panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 ## 3. Chain of promises

 As seen above, a promise encapsulates the result of an asynchronous operation.
 You can use anyhow you want a promise: return from a function, use as an argument, assign to variables.

-But that's only half of the benefits that a promise can provide.
+That's the first benefit.

-What's also important is that promises can create chains to handle multiple dependent asynchronous operations.
+The second big benefit is that promises can create chains to handle multiple dependent asynchronous operations.

-The technical side of chaining consists of the fact that `promise.then()`, and even `promise.catch()` methods by themselves return a promise.
+The technical side of chaining consists of the fact that `promise.then(successCallback)`, and even `promise.catch(errorCallback)` methods by themselves return a promise, to which you can attach `.then()` or `.catch()` methods, and so on.

 For example, let's create an async function that doubles a number with a delay of 1 second: